-OTT vs CTV Advertising: What’s the Difference?
+OTT vs CTV advertising explained.
+What's the Difference

 OTT (over-the-top) and CTV (Connected TV) have become popular buzzwords in the marketing industry.
-However, there is a prevalent misconception that these terms can be used interchangeably, when in reality, they are not the same thing.
+However, there is a prevalent misconception that these terms can be used interchangeably when, in reality, they are not the same thing.

 Want to learn even more about connected TV?
 Check out our ultimate guide to connected TV advertising.